-Your Dana Point Boaters Association has created this important and useful Webpage.
-Dedicated to information on Safety, Alerts, Reports, Manuals, Education, Marine Notices and How-To-Reference Documents.
+Your Dana Point Boaters Association has created this important and useful Webpage dedicated to information on Boater Guides, Safety, Alerts, Reports, Manuals, Education, Marine Notices and How-To-Reference Documents.
 Our thanks to all the Organizations, Flotilla and State & Federal Agencies for allowing us to pass on this very important information.
 If you know of any additional information that maybe useful to boaters please contact our Webmaster so he may add your information to our website; our thanks in advance!

 USCG Department Of Homeland Security/United States Coast Guard And USCGA